ArturMK98/CS162-Labs/README.md

 - [CountDigits](https://github.com/ArturMK98/CS162-Labs/blob/master/Lab%204/CountDigits.java): A Java program that counts the number of occurrences of 8 as a digit using recursion, except that an 8 with another 8 immediately to its left counts double, so 8818 yields 4.

 # Lab 5
+- [FindSubString](https://github.com/ArturMK98/CS162-Labs/blob/master/Lab%205/FindSubString.java): A Java program that checks if at least n copies of substring m appear in the string x.

+- [Exponent](https://github.com/ArturMK98/CS162-Labs/blob/master/Lab%205/Exponent.java): A Java program that accepts two integer inputs representing a base and a power and returns the base raised to that power.

+- [MethodOverload](https://github.com/ArturMK98/CS162-Labs/blob/master/Lab%205/MethodOverload.java): A Java program that contains 5 static methods called area().
+Each of these methods calculates the area of a user inputted shape; they take in different parameters, all return a double and calculate the area of the corresponding shape.

+- [Reciprocals](https://github.com/ArturMK98/CS162-Labs/blob/master/Lab%205/Reciprocals.java): A Java program that accepts an integer as input and returns the sum of the first n reciprocals as a double.

+- [RemoveOdds](https://github.com/ArturMK98/CS162-Labs/blob/master/Lab%205/RemoveOdds.java): A Java program that that accepts an integer as input and returns the integer that is formed by taking out the odd digits.
+If there are only odd digits in the input number the program prints 0.

+# Lab 6